alj-hicham/resume_builder/README.md

   5 set up path for environment variable for java and apache tomcat

-  6 import database sql file intop my sql server using phpmyadmin interface
+  6 import database sql file into mysql server using phpmyadmin interface

   7 import java web application